01mf02/jaq/docs/cli.md

 - For each _FILE_:
     - Parse _FILE_ to a stream of values
     - For each input value in the file:
-        - Run _FILTER_ on the input value and print its output values as JSON
+        - Run _FILTER_ on the input value and print its output values

 For example, `jaq '.name?' persons.json` parses the filter `.name?`, then